brazso/jworldcup-ui-an/README.md

 > ?
 Would you like to add Angular routing?
 Yes

 > ?
 Which stylesheet format would you like to use?
 SCSS   [ https://sass-lang.com/documentation/syntax#scss ]

+### Role of package-lock.json

+- Add the _package-lock.json_ you to your version control repository
+- Use `npm ci` instead of `npm install` when building your application both locally and in your deployment pipeline.
+- To update a single package use `npm update @angular/flex-layout`

 ### Additional packages